-The Openbridge Shopify API data connector allows you to tap into inventory, order, returns, and a host of other information via an automated, code-free process.
+The Openbridge Shopify API data connector allows you to tap into inventory, orders, returns, and a host of other information via an automated, code-free process.

-This guide will walk you through the process to activate your Shopify data feed to a target data lake or warehouse.
+This guide will walk you through the process to activate a private, custom merchant app.
 It should only take a couple of minutes to complete this process.

 Step 1: Enroll in Shopify Partners